felleg/felleg.gitlab.io-backup/content/posts/overcoming-learning-anxiety.md

 that automates organizational learning, I felt the pinch of irony since this realization had required me to create *my* own system of learning.
-Now that this is done, I feel more empowered than ever and ready to take this challenge head-on.
+Now that this is done, I feel more empowered than ever and ready to take this challenge of automating organizational learning head-on.
+Writing this book is part of that effort.

 I don't want to give you the wrong impression: I am definitely still not immune to learning anxiety, even after reading {{< n_books >}}
 books and writing all about my experience.
-[Nobody gets used to feeling dumb](/69), and unfortunately the more you learn, the more you realize how little you actually know about everything.
+Nobody gets used to feeling dumb, and unfortunately the more you learn, the more you realize how little you actually know about everything.
 The good news is that I now feel equipped to tackle this journey.
 I'll never be done learning, and true learning is always an uncomfortable, if not painful